Siniara/cifar10/README.md

 Instructions for Colab:
 - clone the repo
 - Install `torchmetrics`.
 In a code cell: `!pip install torchmetrics`
-- Set the repo as root, so that the imports work: in a code cell: `%cd /content/cifar10`
+- Set the repo as root, so that the imports work.
+In a code cell: `%cd /content/cifar10`

 ## Workflow
 - Define your run/experiment.
 Use the provided `.yaml` configuration files for reference.